 Attribute Meaning Encryption Algorithm Values are: None , TLS RSA, TLS PSK 128-bit or TLS PSK 256-bit .
 Use the same setting at both link ends.
-TLS PSK 128-bit and TLS PSK 256-bit are only displayed when an AES encryption license key has been generated (Generating license keys on page 6-3) and submitted (Software License Key page on page 6-13).
+TLS PSK 128-bit and TLS PSK 256-bit are only displayed when an AES encryption license key has been generated (Generating license keys on page 6-2) and submitted (Software License Key page on page 6-13).
 TLS RSA cannot be selected if Access Method is set to Link Name Access.
 Encryption Algorithm is not displayed if the only possible value is None .
-Pre-shared Key Only displayed when Encryption Algorithm is set to TLS PSK 128-bit or TLS PSK 256-bit.
+Pre-shared Key Only displayed when Encryption Algorithm is set to TLS PSK 128-bit or TLS PSK 256-bit .
 The key consists of 32 or 64 case-insensitive hexadecimal characters.
 Use the same key at both link ends.
 Confirm Pre- shared Key Only displayed when encryption algorithm TLS PSK 128-bit or TLS PSK 256-bit has been selected.
 Retype the Pre-shared Key.
-TLS Minimum The minum encryption key size that will be selected in TLS RSA.
-Security Level Values are: None, AES 128-bit TLS RSA or AES 256-bit TLS RSA Only displayed when Encryption Algorithm is set to TLS RSA.
-AES 128-bit TLS RSA or AES 256-bit TLS RSA are only available when an AES encryption license key has been generated (Generating license keys on page 6-3) and submitted (Software License Key page on page 6-13).
-For additional information on planning TLS Minimum Security Level see TLS-RSA on page 3-49.
-Rekey Interval The interval (in minutes) between automatic update of the wireless encryption keys.
-Only displayed when an AES encryption and Over The Air Rekey license key has been generated (Generating license keys on page 6-3) and submitted (Software License Key page on page 6-13).
+TLS The minum encryption key size that will be selected in TLS RSA.
+Minimum Security Values are: None, AES 128-bit TLS RSA or AES 256-bit TLS RSA Level Only displayed when Encryption Algorithm is set to TLS RSA.
+AES 128-bit TLS RSA or AES 256-bit TLS RSA are only available when an AES encryption license key has been generated (Generating license keys on page 6-2) and submitted (Software License Key page on page 6-13).
+For additional information see TLS RSA on page 1-28 Rekey The interval (in minutes) between automatic update of the wireless encryption keys.
+Interval Only displayed when an AES encryption and Over The Air Rekey license key has been generated (Generating license keys on page 6-2) and submitted (Software License Key page on page 6-13).
 Only displayed at the Master.